Local Oral & Maxillofacial Surgeons Accepting Medicaid

 Pediatric Coverage

-A local pediatric oral surgeon who takes Medicaid is easier to find because the health and dental insurance components are more consistent for children.
+Finding a local pediatric oral surgeon who takes Medicaid is easier because the health and dental insurance components are more consistent for children.
 Both work the same nationwide.

 The Centers for Medicare & Medicaid Services (CMS) maintains an online directory of participating places for children.